Kourtney Kardashian Lets It All Hang Out In Italy

 Earlier today, Kourtney updated her account.
 The Poosh CEO uploaded six photos of herself with a Portofino, Italy, geotag, although the cobbled streets and elegant architecture were a bit of a giveaway.
 While some photos featured Kourtney’s brood, not all showed 10-year-old Mason, 7-year-old Penelope, and 4-year-old Reign.
 They did, however, serve as a reminder of the star’s fierce style and just how brave she’ll go with the itsy-bitsy outfits.

 Kourtney was looking sensational in an outfit that fans would likely agree only she can pull off.
 The brunette had opted for a tiny bra-like crop top in pastel yellow paired with chic patterned shorts.
-She wore an oversized blazer in cream to match the two-piece, although the shirtless look was very much inching its way towards swimwear territory.
+She wore an oversized blazer in cream to match the two-piece, although the look was very much inching its way towards swimwear territory.
 Regardless, Kourtney had managed to make the unusual pairing work.
 The finish was impeccably classy from strappy nude sandals, with a statement tan handbag and shades adding ritzy flourishes.
 The star posed for a full view of her outfit in her first photo before dedicating her time to the gorgeous scenery and her equally gorgeous kids.

 Kourtney’s travels seem to have had some competition from another high-profile family member.
 Younger sister Kylie Jenner has been making headlines for her recent 22nd birthday celebrations, with photos showing the Kylie Cosmetics CEO aboard the superyacht she hired to ring in the event.
 Boyfriend Travis Scott and 1-year-old daughter Stormi joined Kylie and her squad of friends, although Kourtney did not appear in the various social media updates chronicling the festivities.